UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 ### Service Principal creation failed during registration process

 When registering the ASDK, you may experience a timeout during the Service Principal creation.
-If you inspect the action plan you will see that this is actually caused by an issue with connecting to the below addresses, which are the client & admin portal.
+If you inspect the action plan you will see that this is actually caused by an issue with connecting to the below addresses, which are the client and admin portals.

 ```xml
 TCP connection failed for the following VIPs: 'SDRInternal' 192.168.105.8:19007 'SDRInternal' 192.168.105.8:19000.
 ```

-A potential fix is to try increasing the memory & disk space of the 'AzS' virtual machines in Hyper-V manager.
+A potential fix is to try increasing the memory and disk space of the 'AzS' virtual machines in Hyper-V manager.
 As a general guide, make sure that you assign enough memory to meet the *Memory Demand* listed in the **Memory** tab for each virtual machine.

-After making any changes, you should restart the ASDK like below:
+After making any changes, you should restart the ASDK as follows:

 ```powershell
 # Create your Credentials